 Most popular questions from this chapter

 Toothpaste Ken is traveling for his business.
-He has a new 0.85-ounce tube of toothpaste that’s supposed to last him the whole trip.
-The amount of toothpaste Ken squeezes out of the tube each time he brushes is independent, and can be modeled by a Normal distribution with mean 0.13 ounce and standard deviation 0.02 ounce.
-If Ken brushes his teeth six times on a randomly selected trip, what’s the probability that he’ll use all the toothpaste in the tube?
+He has a new 0.85-ounce tube of toothpaste that's supposed to last him the whole trip.
+The amount of toothpaste Ken squeezes out of the tube each time he brushes varies according to a Normal distribution with mean 0.13ounces and standard deviation 0.02ounces.
+If Ken brushes his teeth six times during the trip, what's the probability that he'll use all the toothpaste in the tube?
+Follow the four-step process.

 See all solutions